 As a brand that signs a social media influencer agreement, you want to include a list of things that the influencer should avoid in their content.
 These could involve mentioning specific phrases, inappropriate language, or names of brands you compete with.

 Brands want all the content that’s published by the influencer to meet the standards of the company.
 Thus, they usually want to have an influence on content creation and review it before it goes live.
-This is beneficial for content creators and the overall success of the campaign.
+The results we have achieved for our clients show that this approach is beneficial for content creators and the overall success of the campaign.